-On April 22, organizations, communities and individuals join together to celebrate Earth Day and increase awareness of environmental issues.
+On April 22nd, organizations, communities and individuals join together to celebrate Earth Day and spread awareness for environmental issues.
 What started in 1970 as a protest for a sustainable and healthy environment is now celebrated across the globe each year.
 Taking part in Earth Day is a great way to demonstrate how much you care about the future of the planet.
-Whether you plant a tree or clean up around your neighborhood, it’s important to get involved and keep the momentum going all year long.
+Whether you plant a tree or clean up around your neighborhood, this day serves as a reminder to get involved and keep the momentum going all year long.

 At Budget Dumpster, we support organizations nationwide with sustainable and environmentally-focused missions.
-Read on to learn the importance of Earth Day and find ideas for making your own contributions to better the planet.
+We’re also dedicated to helping individuals do their part through smaller actions that make a big difference.
+Read on to learn about virtual events taking place this year, and find ideas to make your own contributions to better the planet.

 We're proud to partner with organizations who clean up, protect and maintain the environment, in addition to educating the public on the importance of sustainability.

 Heartland Conservation Alliance protects, restores and cares for natural areas in the Kansas City region.
 Founded in 2012, their primary goal has always been connecting people to nature.
 To reach this goal, they regularly host community cleanups to prevent illegal dumping and conserve local green spaces.